mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

   mlflow --version

-Step 2: Setting up a Kubernetes cluster
+Step 2: Setting Up a Kubernetes Cluster
 ---------------------------------------

 .. tabs::

   .. tab:: Kubernetes Cluster

-        Assuming you already have a Kubernetes cluster, you can install KServe following `the official instructions <https://github.com/kserve/kserve#hammer_and_wrench-installation>`_.
+        If you already have access to a Kubernetes cluster, you can install KServe to your cluster by following `the official instructions <https://github.com/kserve/kserve#hammer_and_wrench-installation>`_.

   .. tab:: Local Machine Emulation

         You can follow `KServe QuickStart <https://kserve.github.io/website/latest/get_started/>`_ to set up a local cluster with `Kind <https://kind.sigs.k8s.io/docs/user/quick-start>`_ and install KServe on it.

-Now that you have a Kubernetes cluster as a deployment target, let's move on to creating the MLflow Model to deploy.
+Now that you have a Kubernetes cluster running as a deployment target, let's move on to creating the MLflow Model to deploy.

 Step 3: Training the Model
 --------------------------

-In this tutorial, we will train a model to predict the quality of wine based on quantitative features.
+In this tutorial, we will train a model that predicts the quality of wine based on quantitative features.
 We use the `wine quality dataset <http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv>`_ from the UCI Machine Learning Repository, and `ElasticNet <https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html>`_, a simple linear regression model.

-First, let's train a single model with default hyperparameters.
+First, let's train a single model with the default hyperparameters.
 Execute the following code in a notebook or as a Python script.

 .. note::